(UPDATED 8/3/2012, PREVIOUS VERSION FIRST PUBLISHED 7/16/2008)

 This holds true for other sports as well.

 In 2012, U.S. gymnast Gabby Douglas made history by becoming the first person of African descent of any nationality to win an Olympic gold medal in an individual gymnastic event.
 She was the Women’s All Around champion.

 Imagine the impact she will make for years and years to come.
 Bravo!

-Each time we celebrate the U.S.A.’s medal count, we ought to reserve a shout out for all such accomplishments, to the pioneers of generations ago who made them possible by creating the starting points that began with nothing but ideas.
+Each time we celebrate the U.S.A.’s medal count, we ought to reserve a shout out for all such accomplishments, to the pioneers of generations ago who made them possible by creating the starting blocks with nothing but ideas.